Trump Assassination: The Cole Allen Conspiracy, Here’s What We Know

 Donald Trump posted an AI-generated picture of him as Jesus, sorry, a doctor, sorry, Dr. Jesus, which isn’t a problem because it was him as a doctor, but then he deleted it, not because it was a problem, but because people misunderstood it.
 HE WAS CLEARLY A DOCTOR GUYS.

-Anyway, obviously this rubbed his base up the wrong way.
-Turns out implying that you’re Jesus isn’t very Christian because, you know, Jesus is Jesus, not Dr. Jesus.
+Anyway, no matter his intention it turns out that implying that you’re Jesus isn’t very Christian because, you know, Jesus is Jesus, not Dr. Jesus.
+Many people were upset with the posting and spoke out against the image.

-In this case, maybe it’s true.
-Maybe Trump is Jesus… And if prediction markets like our sponsor Polymarket are anything to go by, a lot of people are wondering if that’s true.
+In any case, maybe it’s true.
+Maybe Trump is Jesus… And if prediction markets are anything to go by, a lot of people are wondering if that’s true.
 A number of bets have been placed that Donald Trump will be shortly revealed to actually be Jesus after all, like the worst episode of Scooby Doo.

 Latest news